cristobaltapia/python-wofi/README.rst

 Requirements
 ============

-You need to have the ``rofi`` executable available on the system path (i.e., install Rofi!).
+You need to have the ``wofi`` executable available on the system path (i.e., install Wofi!).
 Everything else that python-rofi needs is provided by the Python standard libraries.